-Falcon Wealth Advisors is a group comprised of investment professionals registered with Hightower Advisors, LLC, an SEC registered investment adviser.
-Registration as an investment advisor does not imply a certain level of skill or training.
-Some investment professionals may also be registered with Hightower Securities, LLC, member FINRA and SIPC.
-Advisory services are offered through Hightower Advisors, LLC.
-Securities are offered through Hightower Securities, LLC.
+Hightower Advisors, LLC is an SEC registered investment advisor.
+Securities are offered through Hightower Securities, LLC, Member FINRA/SIPC.
 All information referenced herein is from sources believed to be reliable.
-Falcon Wealth Advisors and Hightower Advisors, LLC have not independently verified the accuracy or completeness of the information contained in this document.
-Falcon Wealth Advisors and Hightower Advisors, LLC or any of its affiliates make no representations or warranties, express or implied, as to the accuracy or completeness of the information or for statements or errors or omissions, or results obtained from the use of this information.
-Falcon Wealth Advisors and Hightower Advisors, LLC or any of its affiliates assume no liability for any action made or taken in reliance on or relating in any way to the information.
+Hightower Advisors, LLC has not independently verified the accuracy or completeness of the information contained in this document.
+Hightower Advisors, LLC or any of its affiliates make no representations or warranties, express or implied, as to the accuracy or completeness of the information or for statements or errors or omissions, or results obtained from the use of this information.
+Hightower Advisors, LLC or any of its affiliates assume no liability for any action made or taken in reliance on or relating in any way to the information.
 This document and the materials contained herein were created for informational purposes only; the opinions expressed are solely those of the author(s), and do not represent those of Hightower Advisors, LLC or any of its affiliates.
-Falcon Wealth Advisors and Hightower Advisors, LLC or any of its affiliates do not provide tax or legal advice.
+Hightower Advisors, LLC or any of its affiliates do not provide tax or legal advice.
 This material was not intended or written to be used or presented to any entity as tax or legal advice.
-Clients are urged to consult their tax and/or legal advisor for related questions
+Clients are urged to consult their tax and/or legal advisor for related questions.